Xarlan/pwnOSINT/README.md

 # pwnOSINT
-Simple tool to aggregate data during pentest
+Simple tool to aggregate data to file during pentest

 At the first stage result stored in files in directory "output"